 The best way to avoid the show is to decline or resist initial attempts to draw you in.
 Learn how social engineers succeed and use that knowledge to avoid contributing to that success.

 Recall that the first feature of most social engineering attacks is legitimacy.
-Whenever you are contacted by someone whom you do not know personally, make the effort to authenticate their identity.
+Whenever you are contacted by someone whom you do not know personally, authenticate their identity.
 A favorite tactic of social engineers is to contact a potential victim and claim to be a member of that person’s organization.
 The social engineer will often drop names to reduce suspicion.
 Their goal is to develop immediate trust so they can ask the potential victim to carry out actions on behalf of the social engineer.

 Whenever someone unknown to you contacts you unsolicited and asks you to take action, terminate the conversation and make the call yourself.
 If the person who called you is legitimate, you will be able to continue the conversation after verifying their identity.
 Requiring proof of legitimacy is the first step in avoiding the magic show.
 Once you trust the attacker, breaking out of the later stages of an attack is more difficult.